isaiasxavier/parking_app/README.md

   user, authenticated or not, is allowed to view the list of zones.
 It retrieves all zones from the database using the ' all' method on the 'Zone' class.
 Then, it returns these zones as a collection of 'ZoneResource' resources, which transform each 'Zone' instance into an array formatted for the API response.

-## Contributing

-Contributions are welcome!
-Please read the contribution guidelines before submitting a pull request.

 ## License